-I am pleased to say that, as shown in the charts alongside, the Board now has a higher proportion of both independent and female directors and, with ten directors, is now of a more effective size.
+I am pleased to say that the Board now has a higher proportion of both independent and female directors and, with ten directors, is now of a more effective size.
 The recent Board evaluation review (November 2014), externally facilitated by Egon Zehnder, stated that "the reduction in director numbers has resulted in better quality debates, each director now being able to contribute fully".